yatt-ai/yattie/README.md

 TODO - This section could use some love (and screenshots!)

+### MacOS settings to allow screen recording and screenshots
+To allow Yattie taking screenshots and record your screen please make sure you allowed the app to do that by doing next steps:

+- Choose Apple menu > System Settings, then click Privacy & Security in the sidebar.
+(You may need to scroll down.)
+- Click Screen Recording on the right.
+Turn screen recording on for Yattie

+ *We are working on the solution to make screenshots work also on a dev build.
+This manual will updated as soon we will have a solution

 ## Usage

 - You can find a quick waklthrough by the very helpful @parwalrahul at the excellent MoT community [here](https://www.ministryoftesting.com/articles/acfa4d56)!